Internal Affairs

 Story & Plot Summary: Internal Affairs

-Quick Plot Summary: Internal Affairs is a Crime, Drama film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1990, Internal Affairs is a Crime, Drama film directed by Mike Figgis.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Richard Gere.

 Ending Explained: Internal Affairs

-The final moments of Internal Affairs reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Internal Affairs reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Internal Affairs Real vs. Reel: Is it Based on a True Story?

-Accuracy Assessment: Internal Affairs adapts its source material for dramatic purposes.
-The film prioritizes thematic resonance over documentary precision.
+Accuracy Assessment: Internal Affairs uses real-life inspiration as the foundation for a dramatized narrative.
+The film prioritizes thematic storytelling over strict documentary accuracy.

 Who Should Watch Internal Affairs?